 String values occur when a PRINT item uses the IN TEXT specification.
 A string value is displayed as a certain number of EBCDIC characters enclosed in single quotation marks.
-(The debugger does not modify these characters even if they are nonprinting or unused EBCDIC characters.)
+Nonprinting characters are shown as blanks, except for carriage returns, line feeds, or tab characters which are output without modification.
 The number of characters output depends on the type of the item displayed.
 Four characters are output if the type is integer, logical, or single precision real (also for arguments having no type).
 Eight characters are output for complex and double precision real items; 16 characters are output for double precision complex items.